15-days Japan Reiki-Trip

 Advice for possible restrictions: Precautionary measures such as wearing a mask, distance and hygiene rules as well as other possible corona measures, requirements and regulations can lead to considerable restrictions.
 Unwanted waiting times or impossibility to carry out planned activities may occur.
 You must be aware of this and cannot claim damages or refunds from the tour operator due to our general business terms.

-Request for self-commitments: You are requested to minimize the risk of contracting Covid through hygiene measures such as sufficient hand washing and the use of disinfectant solutions as well as behavioral measures such as avoiding touching surfaces or touching eyes, nose and mouth.
+Request for self-commitments: You are requested to minimize the risk of contracting Covid through hygiene measures such as sufficient hand washing and the use of disinfectant solutions as well as behavioural measures such as avoiding touching surfaces or touching eyes, nose and mouth.
 You are also requested to test yourself for Covid before departure and at regular intervals during the trip and to report any positive results to the tour operator immediately.
 In the event of covid infection, Holistika welcomes the voluntary choice of self-isolation for three days or for the number of days deemed necessary to minimize the unnecessary risk of infecting other group members.
 Where time and staffing permit, Holistika will make every effort to obtain drinking water and food during the period of your self-isolation.
 If properly assessed, Holistika will make every effort to request emergency assistance from medical professionals.
-Otherwise, Holistika request the voluntary wearing of a mask and the observance of hygiene and behavioral rules for the protection of other group members.
+Otherwise, Holistika requests the voluntary wearing of a mask and the observance of hygiene and behavioural rules for the protection of other group members.